adaburrows/graphlib/README.md

 ### Vertices

-There is currently no base class that all vertices derrive from.
+All vertices derrive from the `Vertex` class.
 The idea is that most vertex types will be application specific.
-The only restriction is that it must implement `IVertex`.
+The basic vertex classes already implemented are:

 * `DataVertex<T>` &mdash; A basic vertex that allows any kind of data to be stored as long as a corresponding `key_accessor` is provided.